pwall567/mustache-k/README.md

 For cases where the standard double-brace delimiters clash with the text being processed, the delimiters may be changed to some other combination of characters for the remainder of the current template.
-A "Set Delimiter" tag consists of the current opening delimiter, immediately followed by an equals sign '=', then the new opening delimiter, one or more spaces, the new closing delimiter, an equals sign '=' again, and finally the current closing delimiter.
+A &ldquo;Set Delimiter&rdquo; tag consists of the current opening delimiter, immediately followed by an equals sign '=', then the new opening delimiter, one or more spaces, the new closing delimiter, an equals sign '=' again, and finally the current closing delimiter.

 For example, to change the delimiters to `<%` and `%>`:
 ```